Understanding Seller’s Discretionary Earnings

 - Discretionary items

-Discretionary items are costs that were paid with business profits but in reality, only benefit the owner and not the business itself.
-Discretionary expenses often come about when the owner wants the tax benefits of paying through the business.
+Discretionary expenses are costs paid for using business profits that benefit only the owner and not the business itself.
+They occur when the owner wants to take advantage of tax benefits by paying through the business.

-Examples of common discretionary expenses include life or medical insurance, personal transportation, and personal travel.
-Ultimately, discretionary expenses include any expenses that benefit the owners, do not benefit the business, and are paid for by the business.
+Examples of common discretionary expenses include personal insurance (life or medical), personal transportation, and personal travel.
+Discretionary expenses are business expenses that solely benefit the owners and are paid for by the business.

 Also, read our article on navigating unsolicited offers to buy your business.